The OPAL Primary Programme

 OPAL has been independently proven to be highly effective at helping schools bring about sustainable and beneficial change and is used as an example of best practice by DCSF, Skills Active, KIDS and Play England.

-OPAL will help meet new OFSTED requirements for activities which support learning.
+OPAL will help meet the new OFSTED requirements for non-curricular activities which support broad learning.

 Schools spend a great deal of money on equipment with very limited, short-term play value.

 OPAL will show you how to get maximum play value for minimum spending.